netxms/netxms-doc/admin/appendix.rst

 Parameters:
   1. Path is the only mandatory argument.
 It specifies base directory for search.
   2. Pattern - If pattern is given, only files whose names matched against it will be counted.
+     Since version 3.8.314 it's possible to invert the mask by prefixing this parameter with "!".
+In this case files NOT maching the mask will be counted.
   3. Recursive - determines if agent should count files in subdirectories.
 To enable recursion, use values ``1`` or ``true``.
   4. Size filter.
 If parameter < 0, only files with size less than abs(value) will match.
 If parameter > 0, only files with size greater than value will match.